mli0603/PolygonMeshVirtualFixture/README.md

 The demo runs a simple teleoperation that controlled by keyboard presses.
 - Start roscore by `roscore`.
 - Start the demo by `rosrun dvrk_mesh_vf simpleTeleop`.
-- To control the position, start script by `python scripts/teleop.py` and follow the instruction.
+- To control the position, start script by `python scripts/teleop.py` and follow the instruction (see figure below).

 ![](media/simple_teleop_keyboard_control.png)
 - To run visualization, please refer to the [**Visualization** section below](https://github.com/mli0603/PolygonMeshVirtualFixture#visualization).